ember-learn/guides-source/guides/release/templates/actions.md

 }
 ```

 `@action` binds the `this` of `toggleBody()` to the instance of the class, allowing access the component's other properties when invoked.
 Without the decorator, `this.isShowingBody` in `toggleBody()` is undefined.
-For more information on `this` [Understanding Javascript Function Invocation and this](https://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/)
+For more information on `this` [Understanding JavaScript Function Invocation and this](https://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/)

 You can trigger the method `toggleBody()` on a DOM event using
 [`{{on}}`](https://api.emberjs.com/ember/3.11/classes/Ember.Templates.helpers/methods/on?anchor=on)